miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 # Setting up AWS SageMaker with Conda

 This guide explains how to configure and use Amazon SageMaker with Conda for machine learning projects.
+Firstly you need to set up the AWS CLI your local machine.

 **Prerequisites**
 --